Select Location & Language:

 Healthy gums don’t bleed, so if you see blood as you brush, this can be a sign of gum disease.

 Bleeding gums can be caused by plaque, a film of bacteria that constantly builds up around, on and in between your teeth.
 If this bacteria is not removed, it can lead to irritated, bleeding gums.
-Spitting blood when you brush could be an early sign of gum disease and the first stop on the journey to tooth loss.
+Spitting blood when you brush could be an early sign of gum disease and if not treated on time it could lead to tooth loss.

 Bad breath, or halitosis, has many causes, but it could be a sign you are suffering from gum disease.